Airtes00/Lansweeper-PS/README.md

 # Lansweeper-PS
 Provides functionality to load asset information in Powershell from the Lansweeper database.

-SQL queries are accomplished with dbatools to interact with the SQL server. https://github.com/sqlcollaborative/dbatools
+SQL queries are accomplished using dbatools to interact with the SQL server.
+(Specifically Invoke-dbaquery) https://github.com/sqlcollaborative/dbatools

 [Check out my LinkedIn!](https://www.linkedin.com/in/marcus-dean/)